contensis/contensis.github.io/voiceandtone-src/word-list.md

 # Word list

-- ZenHub, always call it ZenHub - capital Z, capital H
-- Web controls
+These words can be slippery.
+Here's how we write them.

+- check in / check out (no hyphen)
-- Contensis
+- Contensis (capital C)
+- email (no hyphen)
+- front-end / back-end (hyphenated)
+- help desk (two words, no hyphen)
+- JavaScript (capital J, capital S)
+- knowledge base (two words)
-- Login and logout are nouns (usually used as adjectives), e.g., "Click the login button."
+- login and logout are nouns (usually used as adjectives), e.g., "Click the login button."
 Log in and log out are verbs, e.g., "Log in to the website."
+- markup
+- metadata (one word)
-- email (no hyphen)
+- rename (no hyphen)
-- metadata
-- stylesheets
+- stylesheets (one word)
-- Check in and check out are not hyphenated
-- Subdomain is always one word
-- JavaScript should have a capital J and a capital S
-- knowledge base
-- Tree view
-- Webpage is always one word
-- Webservers is always one word, or can use just ‘server’
-- Front-end is always hyphenated.
-- Markup
-- Subtemplate, Sub templates is not hyphenated
-- Always include ‘R’ and full stop in version numbers eg. R8.3
-- SQL
-- HTML
-- XML
+- subdomain (one word)
-- Rename (no hyphen)
+- subtemplate (no hyphen)
+- tree view
 - Untick / uncheck (no hyphen)
+- webpage (one word)
+- webservers (one word, or can use just ‘server’)
+- web controls (two words)
+- ZenHub (always call it ZenHub - capital Z, capital H)

+# Miscellaneous

+- Always include ‘R’ and full stop in old version numbers eg. R8.3
+- Acronyms (all capitals)

+# Updated terms
+- enterprise search > search spider
+- project setup > Project overview